Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 1. EUROPEAN RESEARCH COUNCIL

-Policy and strategy: The European Research Council, set up by the EU in 2007, is the premiere European funding organization for excellent frontier research.
+Policy and strategy: The European Research Council (ERC) was set up by the EU in 2007.
+It is the premiere European funding organisation for excellent frontier research.

-ERC grantees have already made advances in new and emerging technological fields, including clean and digital technologies, as well as in many other areas targeted by the key strategic orientations of the Horizon Europe strategic plan.
+ERC grantees have already made advances in new and emerging technological fields, including clean and digital technologies.
+Also, they have contributed with many other areas targeted by the key strategic orientations of the Horizon Europe strategic plan.

 2. MARIE SKLODOWSKA-CURIE ACTIONS

-Policy and strategy: the Marie Skłodowska-Curie Actions are the EU flagship programme for doctoral and postdoctoral training, equipping researchers with new knowledge and skills through mobility across borders and exposure to different sectors and disciplines.
+Policy and strategy: the Marie Skłodowska-Curie Actions are the EU flagship programme for doctoral and postdoctoral training.
+They equip researchers with new knowledge and skills through mobility across borders and exposure to different sectors and disciplines.

-They enhance researchers’ training and career development systems, as well as institutional and national recruitment processes, in line with the European Charter for Researchers and the Code of Conduct for the researchers recruitment.
+Moreover, they enhance researchers’ training and career development systems, as well as institutional and national recruitment processes.
+All in line with the European Charter for Researchers and the Code of Conduct for the researchers’ recruitment.

-By doing so, they enhance the visibility and attractiveness of these organizations, not only across the European Research Area (ERA), but also worldwide.
+By doing so, they enhance the visibility and attractiveness of these organisations, not only across the European Research Area (ERA), but also worldwide.

 3. RESEARCH INFRASTRUCTURES

-Areas of intervention: consolidating and developing the landscape of European research infrastructures, opening, integrating and interconnecting research infrastructures, reinforcing European research infrastructure policy and international cooperation, consolidating and developing the innovation potential of European research infrastructures and activities for innovation and training
+Areas of intervention: consolidating and developing the landscape of European research infrastructures and opening, integrating and interconnecting research infrastructures.
+Additionally, reinforcing European research infrastructure policy and international cooperation, consolidating and developing the innovation potential of European research infrastructures and activities for innovation and training.

 These include: